Skip to Main Content

 Do you have any tips for adding plants to my pond?

-Like your terrestrial garden, a water garden needs some planning and forethought; without it, you could end up with an aquatic jungle.
+Like your terrestrial garden, a water garden needs some planning and forethought; without it, you could end up with an untamed aquatic jungle.
 Here's what we recommend for adding plants to your pond.

 Choose Wisely

 Aquatic plants are typically categorized by their function in a pond.
-They include floating plants, like water hyacinth and water lettuce, that have roots that reach down from the water's surface; submerged plants, like vallisneria and hornwort, that live on the pond's bottom and release oxygen into the water; bog plants, like cattails and iris, that ring the perimeter of the pond; and water lilies and lotus, which provide dramatic surface color and underwater shade.
+They include floating plants, like Water Hyacinth and Water Lettuce, that have roots that reach down from the water's surface; submerged plants, like Vallisneria and Hornwort, that live on the pond's bottom and release oxygen into the water; bog plants, like Cattails and Iris, that ring the perimeter of the pond; and Water Lilies and Lotus, which provide dramatic surface color and underwater shade.

-When browsing for plants, select a mixture of floating, submerged, bog and lilies/lotus, with the goal of covering about 60 percent of your water's surface.
+When browsing for plants, select a mixture of floating, submerged, bog, and lilies/lotus, with the goal of covering about 60 percent of your water's surface.
 A sample plant shopping list for a 50-square-foot pond looks something like this:

 • 6 to 12 floating plants